 - Higher internal temperature

-Stimulants (for example, amphetamines, methamphetamine, cocaine, and Ritalin) seldome require much more than emotional support from family, loved ones, and counselors.
+Stimulants (such as amphetamines, methamphetamine, cocaine, and Ritalin) seldom require more than emotional support from family, loved ones, and counselors.
 Sometimes, psychiatrists suggest medication to avoid stimulant psychosis, which can result in:

 - Suicidal thoughts

 - Suicide attempts

 - Paranoid delusions

 Opiates, like heroin, morphine, codeine, and OxyContin, can result in withdrawal symptoms which can be minor or severe health dangers, including:

 - Runny nose